soukoku/ntwain/README.md

 * TransferReady - fired before a transfer occurs.
 You can cancel the current transfer or all subsequent transfers using the event object.
 * DataTransferred - fired after the transfer has occurred.
 The data available depends on what you've specified using the TWAIN API before starting the transfer.
+If using image native transfer, the event arg provides a quick GetNativeBitmap() method to convert the data to a System.Drawing.Bitmap.

 NOTE: do not try to close the source/session in the handler of these 2 events or something unpredictable will happen.
 Either let the scan run its course or cancel the scan using the flag